What Is Anti-Malware? How Does It Work And Why Your Business Needs It.

 What Could Happen If I Don’t Use Anti-Malware Software?

 But anti-malware isn’t the only solution.
-One of the other most effective (and most often overlooked) ways to guard against cyber threats is by providing cybersecurity awareness training for your employees.
+One of the most effective (and most often overlooked) ways to guard against cyber threats is by providing cybersecurity awareness training for your employees.

 Related article: Why Is It Important To Provide Security Awareness Training For Employees?